About Clarkwoods Books

 Award/Distinction: Student Commencement Speaker

-Senior Lecturer, Lesley University, Cambridge, MA, 2007 to Present
+Senior Lecturer, College of Liberal Arts and Sciences, 2007 to Present

-- Developed the “Advanced Short Fiction Seminar” course from scratch and revised it based on feedback from the curriculum committee.
+- Developed the “Advanced Short Fiction Seminar” and “Genre Fiction Seminar” courses from scratch and revised them based on feedback from the curriculum committee.

-Guest Speaker, Lesley University MFA Program, Cambridge, MA, 2008 to Present
+Guest Speaker, MFA in Creative Writing Program, 2008 to Present

 - Sat on the “Publishing Panel for Fiction Writers” during the summer 2008 residency.